Horziox/Kevin/README.md

 ## Features
-Have an idea ?
+Have an idea?
-Submit it !
+Submit it!

 ## License